seanpmaxwell/Typescript-Best-Practices/README.md

 - Prepend helper functions (function declarations not meant to be used outside of their file) with an underscore (i.e. `function _helperFn() {}`)

 ### Objects
-- Generally, objects initialized outside of functions and directly inside of files should be immutable (i.e. an single large `export default {...etc}` inside of a Colors.ts file) and should be appended with `as const` so that they cannot be changed.
+- Generally, objects initialized outside of functions and directly inside of files with object-literals should be immutable (i.e. an single large `export default {...etc}` inside of a Colors.ts file) and should be appended with `as const` so that they cannot be changed.
 Immutable objects and their keys and child keys should be PascalCase.
 This is useful for distinguishing dynamic and static data inside of functions.
-- Objects which represent dynamic values, (i.e. a user object returned from a database query) should use pascalCase: both the object variable itself a its keys.
+- Objects instantiated from classes or function calls should be pascalCase.

 ### Enums
 - Use PascalCase for the enum name and keys. (i.e. `enum NodeEnvs { Dev = 'development'}`)